JillyTaboga/result/README.md

 # result

-A class to intermediate returns from services with two types of possible returns, like either from Dartz, but just to acomadate a simple function.
+A class to intermediate returns from services with two types of possible returns, like either from Dartz, but with a more specific and simple aproach.

 Example:
 '''dart